kojix2/ruby-htslib/README.md

 * Suggest or add new features
 * [financial contributions](https://github.com/sponsors/kojix2)

-The nice thing about using the Ruby language in bioinformatics is that there is nothing to stop you from reinventing the wheel.
-You can learn a lot by not only using the tools, but also by reinventing the wheel yourself.
+#### Why do you implement htslib in a language like Ruby, which is not widely used in the bioinformatics?

+One of the greatest joys of using a minor language like Ruby in bioinformatics is that there is nothing stopping you from reinventing the wheel.
+Reinventing the wheel can be fun.
+But with languages like Python and R, where many bioinformatics masters work, there is no chance left for beginners to create htslib bindings.
+Bioinformatics file formats, libraries and tools are very complex and I don't know how to understand them.
+So I wanted to implement the HTSLib binding to better understand how to use the file formats and tools.
+And that effort is still going on today...(Translated with DeepL)

 ## Links